gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 To restart and re-enter an exited container, run: `docker start -ia CONTAINER-NAME`

 To remove an exited container, run: `docker rm CONTAINER-NAME`

+### Get familiar with your surroundings

+Upon starting the container, you should end up with the prompt: `/artifact #`

+This artifact runs on a tiny Linux OS.
+If you're new to a Linux system, here are some commands for finding your way around:

+- `ls` will list all the file names in your current directory.
+- `less FILENAME` will allow you to read a file without editing it.
+You can scroll up and down with the keyboard arrows.
+- `nano FILENAME` will allow you to open a file in a text editor.
+All the editing commands will be listed at the bottom of the screen for your convenience.
+- `exit` will allow you to leave the shell, exiting the container.
+The prompt should change back to what it was before you started the container.

 ### Start the challenge test suite